mohsinrasool/NextGEN-Flex-Slider-Template/readme.txt

     text_width:
     (string) (optional) Set width of the content area (in case of content slider) Possible Values: 100px or 20% etc

+    link_title:
+    (boolean) (optional) Enable or disable whether title should be linked or not (for content slider).
+Please follow [this tutorial](http://wpdevsnippets/linking-image-and-title-nextgen-flex-slider-template "Linking Flex Sliders") to set it up
+    Possible Values: 0 or 1

+    link_image:
+    (boolean) (optional) Enable or disable whether image should be linked or not.
+Please follow [this tutorial](http://wpdevsnippets/linking-image-and-title-nextgen-flex-slider-template "Linking Flex Sliders") to set it up
+    Possible Values: 0 or 1

+    link_new_window:
+    (boolean) (optional) Enable to open slider url to be opened in a new window.
+Please follow [this tutorial](http://wpdevsnippets/linking-image-and-title-nextgen-flex-slider-template "Linking Flex Sliders") to set it up
+    Possible Values: 0 or 1

     background:
     (string) (optional) Set background color of the slider